 or you may choose to reach us at

 SNEC is a tertiary ophthalmic referral centre that is part of the larger group of hospitals and institutions that makeup SingHealth.
 The wide variety of clinical case-mix and surgical cases that span across all ophthalmic specialties offers our trainees a wide breadth of clinical material and research opportunities.
 With a dedicated team of faculty members who are deeply committed to education, world class infrastructure and facilities, we believe that we can provide our residents a comprehensive educational experience that is unmatched.

 Clinician Scientist (CS) Residency Program in SNEC

-Speak to our program director for more information.
+Speak to our programme director for more information.

-If I enter the CS track for Ophthalmology Residency, can I still complete my Residency Program after 5 years like the residents on the Clinician track?
+If I enter the CS track for Ophthalmology Residency, can I still complete my Residency Programme after 5 years like the residents on the Clinician track?